Suburban Family Still In Shock After They Hired Home Improvement Contractor Via HomeAdvisor, Only For The Contractor To Smash Up Their Property

 We did our own background check and found the contractor’s criminal history.
 He was found guilty of felony burglary in 2008.

-Moody did some digging as well, and discovered another customer complained to HomeAdvisor about poor workmanship from the same contractor in April – before HomeAdvisor matched him within the Moodys.READ MORE: Chicago Weather: Partly Cloudy And Breezy Overnight
+Moody did some digging as well, and discovered another customer complained to HomeAdvisor about poor workmanship from the same contractor in April – before HomeAdvisor matched him within the Moodys.READ MORE: 2 Men Critically Injured In Shooting In Zion

 That other customer is now suing the contractor.